francesco-innocenti/Neuro_AI_Papers/README.md

-# Neuro AI Papers 🧠💻
+# Neuro-AI Papers 🧠💻
-Repository for papers on research at the intersection between computational neuroscience and machine learning, a field also known as neuro-AI.
+Repository for papers at the intersection between computational neuroscience and machine learning, a field also known as neuro-inspired AI or simply neuro-AI.
+The papers are categorised under the following sections:
+* Popular articles
+* Deep learning
+* Reinforcement learning
+* The Thousand Brains Theory

 ## Popular articles